NotBrianZach/thoughts/README.md

 "The Loss Surfaces of Multilayer Networks" by Anna Choromanska, Mikael Henaff, Michael Mathieu, Gerard Ben Arous, and Yann LeCun.
 This paper provides an analysis of the loss surfaces of multilayer networks, including deep learning models.

 "Identifying and attacking the saddle point problem in high-dimensional non-convex optimization" by Yann Dauphin, Razvan Pascanu, Caglar Gulcehre, Kyunghyun Cho, Surya Ganguli, and Yoshua Bengio.
-This paper discusses the role of saddle points in the optimization of deep learning models, arguing that they are more problematic than local minima.
+This paper discusses the role of saddle points in the optimization of deep learning models, arguing that they are more problematic than local minima. (recent update https://amath.colorado.edu/faculty/becker/assets/docs/CooperSimpson_Summer2022_MAthesis.pdf)

 "Deep Residual Learning for Image Recognition" by Kaiming He, Xiangyu Zhang, Shaoqing Ren, and Jian Sun.
 Though the primary focus of this paper is the introduction of ResNet, an influential deep learning architecture, it also discusses how residual connections can help optimization by making the loss surface smoother.